Phone Number Regex Patterns by Country

 return True

-✅ Right: Normalize to E.164 before storage — then string equality works for deduplication
+✅ Normalize to E.164 before the INSERT, so equality matching works for deduplication.

 | Scenario | Use Regex | Use libphonenumber |